Sign-up pace much slower in week 4 of 2018 Obamacare enrollment

 Total sign-ups reached 2.78 million during the first four weeks of enrollment, which lasts through Dec.
 15.

-But surpassing last year’s mark will be challenging because President Donald Trump’s administration cut Obamacare advertising by 90 percent and shortened the enrollment period by half.

-“Exchange enrollment could still end up more stable than initially feared,” Newshel said in a research note.
-“Ultimately the final outcome is still highly dependent on how strong the surge of new sign-ups is in the final days into the Dec.
-15 deadline and also what happens off-exchange.”

-The figures do not include enrollment in Washington, D.C., or the 11 states that run their own enrollment and websites.
-The subsidized individual insurance is part of former President Barack Obama’s healthcare law, commonly known as Obamacare.
+The figures do not include enrollment in Washington, D.C. or the 11 states that run their own enrollment and websites.
+The subsidized individual insurance is part of former President Barack Obama’s healthcare law, often known as Obamacare.
+(Reporting by Michael Erman Editing by Chizu Nomiyama)